Collegiate Association of Table Top Gamers: Programs

 CATTG runs a few programs nationally.
 One of these is the Scholarship Program, which makes an effort to link student gamers with potential scholarships relating to table top games.

 The Philanthropy Program is an effort to contribute to the gaming community by encouraging the chapters to create and work on philanthropic projects in the field of table top gaming.
-These activities are rewarded by help from our sponsors.
 Activities can be created by chapters, submitted by sponsors, or requested by charities and causes.
 Each activity is measured in man-hours or dollars-donated.
 An up-to-date list of statistics for this program is available on the website.

 In support of the Philanthropy and Scholarship Programs, the Sponsor Program was born.
 Through this program, CATTG wishes to network with companies in the field of gaming, keep good communications with these companies to share information about the organization and the programs, and gain chapters materials for their contributions through the Philanthropy Program.

-Events

-There is a CATTG-Con in the works.
-Chapters are currently putting the logistics together for this event.
-The current plan sets the event date circa May, 2010.